kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Common Pretrained Tasks

-Text classification.
+Text classification
-Named entity recognition.
+Named entity recognition
-Summarization.
+Summarization
 Question answering

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.